Pasupatheeswarar Temple, Aavoor

 Pasupatheeswarar Temple, Avoor or Avoor Pasupatheeswaram is a Hindu temple dedicated to Hindu god Shiva, located in the village Avoor, located 12 km south of South Indian town, Kumbakonam, Tamil Nadu, India.
 The temple is one of the 3 madakoil built by 7th century Chola king, Kochengat Chola.
 The temple is known for the Panjakavyamuthra, the five images of Bhairava vijay.
 The temple is revered in the verses of Tevaram, the 17th century Tamil Saiva canon by Tirugnana Sambandar.

 There are various inscriptions associated with the temple indicating contributions from pandya.
 The present masonry structure was built during the Chola dynasty in the 9th century, while later expansions are attributed to Thanjavur Nayaks during the 16th century.

-The temple is built in thirutu Dravidian architecture with a three-storied gopuram, the gateway tower.
+The temple is built in Dravidian architecture with a three-storied gopuram, the gateway tower.
 The temple has numerous shrines, with those of Padikasunathar and Soundaranayagi being the most prominent.
 The temple complex houses many halls and two precincts.
 The temple has four daily rituals at various times from 6:30 a.m. to 8 p.m., and two yearly festivals on its calendar.

 The major festivals celebrated in the temple are Shivratri during the Tamil month of Vaikaasi (May - June), Annabhishekam during Aippasi (October - November) and Thiruvadhirai in Margazhi (December - January).